KO4JZT/radio-jekyll/gaming.md

 # Blog Posts
 <!-- TODO: Update these links. -->
-Below are my most recent blog posts specific to gaming - check them out here or at [the gaming category](), or at my [general blog page](/blog).
+Below are my most recent blog posts specific to gaming - check all of them them out here or at my [general blog page](/blog).

 <ul>
     {%- for post in site.categories.gaming limit:5 -%}